hyperledger/fabric-ca/docs/source/users-guide.rst

 Manage Certificates
 ~~~~~~~~~~~~~~~~~~~~

 This section describes how to use fabric-ca-client to manage certificates.
-The
-following shows how to list and delete certificates.

-Listing certificates information
+Listing certificate information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The certificates that are visible to a caller include:

   - Those certificates which belong to the caller
-  - If the caller possesses the 'hf.Registrar.Roles' attribute or the 'hf.Revoker' attribute with a value of 'true',
+  - If the caller possesses the ``hf.Registrar.Roles`` attribute or the ``hf.Revoker`` attribute with a value of ``true``,
     all certificates which belong to identities in and below the caller's affiliation.
 For example, if the client's
-    affiliation is "a.b", the client may get certificates for identities who's affiliation
+    affiliation is ``a.b``, the client may get certificates for identities who's affiliation
-    is "a.b" or "a.b.c" but not "a" or "a.c".
+    is ``a.b`` or ``a.b.c`` but not ``a`` or ``a.c``.

 If executing a list command that requests certificates of more than one identity, only certificates of identities
-with an affiliation that is equal to or heirachically below the caller's affiliation will be listed.
+with an affiliation that is equal to or hierarchically below the caller's affiliation will be listed.

-The certificates which will be listed may be filtered based on ID, AKI, serial number, expiration time, and/or revocation time.
+The certificates which will be listed may be filtered based on ID, AKI, serial number, expiration time, revocation time, notrevoked, and notexpired flags.

-ID: List certificates for this enrollment ID
+* ``id``: List certificates for this enrollment ID
-Serial Number: List certificates that have this serial number
+* ``serial``: List certificates that have this serial number
-AKI: List certificates that have this AKI
+* ``aki``: List certificates that have this AKI
-Expiration Time: List certificates that have expiration dates that fall within this expiration time
+* ``expiration``: List certificates that have expiration dates that fall within this expiration time
-Revocation Time: List certificates that were revoked within this revocation time
+* ``revocation``: List certificates that were revoked within this revocation time

-There are two other filters that will further filter your results.
-You can choose to not return revoked certificates
+* ``notrevoked``: List certificates that have not yet been revoked
+* ``notexpired``: List certificates that have not yet expired

+You can use flags ``notexpired`` and ``notrevoked`` as filters to exclude revoked certificates and/or expired certificates from the result set.
-and/or not return expired certificates.
-For example, if you only care about certificates that have expired but have
+For example, if you only care about certificates that have expired but have not been revoked you can use the ``expiration`` and ``notrevoked`` flags to
-not been revoked you can use this filter to get back such results.
+get back such results.
 An example of this case is provided below.

 Time should be specified based on RFC3339.
 For instance, to list certificates that have expirations between
 March 1, 2018 at 1:00 PM and June 15, 2018 at 2:00 AM, the input time string would look like 2018-03-01T13:00:00z
 and 2018-06-15T02:00:00z.
-If time is not a concern, and only the dates matter then the time part can be left
+If time is not a concern, and only the dates matter, then the time part can be left
-of and then the strings become 2018-03-01 and 2018-06-15.
+off and then the strings become 2018-03-01 and 2018-06-15.

+The string ``now`` may be used to denote the current time and the empty string to denote any time.
+For example, ``now::`` denotes
+a time range from now to any time in the future, and ``::now`` denotes a time range from any time in the past until now.

 The following command shows how to list certificates using various filters.